Dipon12/Basic-OOP-/README.md

 **NOTE THAT** the output is changed.
 It searches for __init__ function from left to right in the parameter list of class D. This is called **Method Resolution Order(MRO)**.

+## Polymorphism

+Polymorphism is basically doing the same thing for different type/number of inputs.
+Say we want to calculate area of a room and hence we declared two methods in the same class which have the same name.
+If two input is provided then the return would be x\*y from first method if one input is provided the return would be x\*x from second method.
+But the most important thing is both method have the same name but OOP concept made them different.
+This is also called Method Overloading.

+Another Example is say we have three method named speak().
+But if input is Dog then method 1 is executed or if input is Human than method 2 is executed.

+Types of Polymorphism:

+- Duck Typing

+### Duck Typing

+If a bird walks like a Duck,swims like a Duck, quacks like a Duck than it is probably a Duck.
+See _Basic9(DuckTyping).py_